Gas-liquid phase separation at zero temperature: mechanical interpretation and implications for gelation: Methods

-. } We performed molecular dynamics simulations of microcanonical ensembles with this potential.
-One hundred equilibrium liquid configurations were generated for different system sizes, from $N=1000$ to $64000$, at a sufficiently high temperature $T=2.0$.
-Starting from these normal liquids, we performed instantaneous quenches to the zero temperature using the steepest descent method and prepared the inherent structures.
+. } We performed molecular dynamics simulations with this potential.
+100 equilibrium liquid configurations were generated for different system sizes, from $N=1000$ to $64000$, at a sufficiently high temperature $T=2.0$.
+Starting from these normal liquids, we performed instantaneous quenches to zero temperature using the steepest descent method and prepared inherent structures.

+Since we used a monodisperse system, crystallization might be a concern.
+However, the fraction of microscopic crystalline structures measured by the locally averaged bond orientational order parameters~\cite{Lechner2008Accurate, Kawasaki2010Formation} is sufficiently small in our system, as discussed in Appendix~\ref{sec:structural}.
+Thus we conclude that our system has no crystalline order.
+The quench rate to avoid the crystallization of a monodisperse LJ system is discussed in detail in Ref.~\cite{Monaco2009Anomalous}.

-We then conducted a normal mode analysis~\cite{Kittel1996Introduction} of these inherent structures.
-We diagonalized the dynamical matrix, which is the second derivative of the total potential $\UU$ around the inherent structure, to obtain its eigenvalues $\lambda_\alpha$ and eigenvectors $\bs{e}_\alpha = (\bs{e}_{\alpha,1},\ldots,\bs{e}_{\alpha,N})$, where $\alpha=1,2,\ldots,3N-3$.
-Note that we excluded three modes corresponding to the global translations, and the eigenvectors were normalized: $|\bs{e}_{\alpha}|=1$.
+We then conducted a normal mode analysis~\cite{Kittel2004Introduction} of those inherent structures.
+We diagonalized the dynamical matrix, which is the second derivative of the total potential $\UU$ around an inherent structure, to obtain its eigenvalues $\lambda_\alpha$ and eigenvectors $\bs{e}_\alpha = (\bs{e}_{\alpha,1},\ldots,\bs{e}_{\alpha,N})$, where $\alpha=1,2,\ldots,3N-3$.
+Note that we excluded three modes corresponding to the global translations.
+The eigenvectors were normalized: $|\bs{e}_{\alpha}|=1$.
 The eigenfrequency is given by $\omega_\alpha=\sqrt{\lambda_\alpha}$.
-In the supplemental material (SM), we provide the fundamental aspects of the normal mode analysis in detail.
+In Appendix~\ref{sec:harmonic}, we provide the fundamental aspects of the normal mode analysis in detail.